i2bc/ORFmine/README.md

 ### 3. Install ORFMine

 #### Preparation before the Installation

+Please note that we will refer below to the root directory of ORFmine as ORFmine-x-x-x where x-x-x refers to the version downloaded from an archive file (either .zip or .tar.gz).
+If you just cloned the project, the root directory of ORFmine will be ORFmine instead.

 If you just want to use **ORFtrack** in order to annotate all the possible ORFs of a genome, you have no other dependencies